vextorite/Map_Heights/README.md

 # Map_Heights
-Finding low points in a matrix using both serial code and code that implements Fork-Join
+Finding low points in a matrix using both normal code and code that implements Fork-Join

 To run: